kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 what they're doing?
 Haven't the engineers already considered any points they might bring up?

-I think this experience is common!
+I go through this too.
 I've joined new teams and had a hard time figuring out how to engage with my teammates and what I could offer.
 In this post, we'll explore what's behind the discomfort and ways to overcome it.